-With more than 1,000 varieties of acacia worldwide, the majority of acacia wood imported into the United States originates from two species: Acacia koa -- also known as Hawaiian koa -- and Acacia blackwood.
+With more than 1,000 varieties of acacia worldwide, the majority of acacia wood imported into the United States originates from two species: Acacia koa, also known as Hawaiian koa, and Acacia blackwood.
 Supplies of Hawaiian koa are dwindling due to slow tree growth and attrition.
 Both species are accurately defined as part of the Acacia genus, which also includes shrubs and plants, but are more commonly referred to as simply koa or Australian blackwood.

 Hawaiian koa is the premium species of acacia for woodworking.
 It contains high amounts of figured grain and produces a high-gloss sheen after finishing.
 Koa is more expensive than Australian blackwood, which is typically considered a lower-cost alternative to Hawaiian koa.
-A domestic species -- locust -- is similar in characteristics to koa and Australian blackwood and is sometimes referred to as false acacia, but do not confuse it with authentic acacia.
+A domestic species, locust, is similar in characteristics to the koa and Australian black acacia tree and is sometimes referred to as false acacia, but don't confuse it with authentic acacia.

 Hawaiian koa ranks 1,790 on the Janka hardness scale.
 For the sake of comparison, maple, one of the hardest domestic varieties, ranks 1,450.
 Considered easy to mill and carve with ordinary woodworking machinery, koa exhibits characteristics similar to domestic black walnut.
-It mostly presents broad-grain patterns with open pores, but because of intermittent, interlocked grain patterns -- grain that undulates or turns at 90 degrees -- it can suffer from blow-out or chipping when milled.
+It mostly presents broad-grain patterns with open pores, but because of intermittent, interlocked grain patterns, grain that undulates or turns at 90 degrees, it can suffer from blow-out or chipping when milled.

 It tends to have straighter grain and better machining characteristics than koa, with fewer interlocked grain patterns that chip or blow-out.
-Australian blackwood exhibits higher decay resistance than koa, but remains susceptible to insect attack.
+Australian blackwood exhibits higher decay resistance than koa, but it remains susceptible to insect attack.
 Blackwood is not appropriate for outdoor use without a sealant.
-Both koa and Australian blackwood are known as sensitizers, which causes irritation to eyes and skin when cut or during milling.
+Both the koa and Australian black wood tree are known as sensitizers, which causes irritation to eyes and skin when cut or during milling.

-Some musical instrument manufacturing firms use a combination of rosewood, mahogany or spruce to build guitars, mixing them for the best sound and appearance -- acacia has all these characters combined.
+Some musical instrument manufacturing firms use a combination of rosewood, mahogany or spruce to build guitars, mixing them for the best sound and appearance.
+Acacia has all these characters combined.
 It produces the warmth of rosewood, the resonance of mahogany or spruce, and has the flame and figure that make acacia guitars some of the best in the world.